cooperp12/CurrencyAPI/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `npm install` to install the dependencies.
 3. Ensure MongoDB is running and accessible.
-You will need to add .env file with the appropriate variables.
+You will need to add a `.env` file with the appropriate variables.

 ## Usage